Australia / Australia travel advisories

 *This email will be sent to the email address registered on your residence notification and Tabi-Regi.

-*If you have signed up for Tabi-Regi and would like to change or stop receiving emails, please follow the procedure to stop receiving them from the URL below.
+*If you have registered for TabiRegi and would like to change or stop receiving emails, please follow the procedure to stop receiving emails from the URL below.

 https://www.ezairyu.mofa.go.jp/tabireg/simple/delete